sugestio/sugestio-drupal/README.md

 Sugestio is a scalable and fault tolerant service that now brings the power of web personalisation to all developers.
-The RESTful web service provides an easy to use interface and a set of developer libraries that enable you to enrich your content portals, e-commerce sites and other content based websites.
+The RESTful web service provides an easy to use interface and a set of developer libraries that enable you to enrich your content portals, e-commerce sites and other content-based websites.

 ### Access credentials and the Sandbox